 Also, you can enable pickup, so that customers can come to collect their orders when it’s ready.

 There are many apps you can use to provide delivery, for example, the Shopify Local Delivery app.
-It allows you to optimise delivery routes, make order lists, and view the map of your delivery location.
+It allows you to optimize delivery routes, make order lists, and view the map of your delivery location.

 For your convenience, you can use the Shopify mobile app to update customers’ status in real-time as you deliver their orders.